 - 124. The term "minority" has not been given a legally binding definition in international law.
 Furthermore, different categories may be covered by this term: in the UN system, the beneficiaries of the rights under Article 27 ICCPR are persons belonging to "ethnic, religious or linguistic" minorities and the 1992 Declaration adds the category "national" minorities.
 In the European context, the term "national minority" is preferred and can be found in the FCNM and in the OSCE documents. - 125.
 The general attitude towards attempts to propose a common definition has gradually changed.
 Whereas until the early nineties, it was felt that a legally binding concept of "minority" was needed in international law, it has become increasingly clear in the last decade that efforts to bring about such a definition would not be successful and could even lead to a weakening of the minority rights regime.
 A definition would indeed be likely to reflect only the smallest common denominator.
 It follows that in the future, terminology and concepts are unlikely to be defined and unified in international law.
 Recent experience, however, has shown that through a pragmatic approach the corpus of international norms protecting minorities is workable in practice, even without a legally binding definition. - 126.
 Bearing in mind the absence of a legally binding definition in international law, a number of States have chosen to formulate their own definition of the term "minority".
 Most of them have done so through a declaration submitted during the accession to the FCNM and/or in general laws on minorities.
 While a general definition at the domestic level is neither required by international standards nor indispensable to render the said laws operational, it is widely seen as acceptable in international law, provided that the definition does not result in arbitrary or unjustified distinctions or, indeed, in a standard of protection that is inferior as compared to the international standards concerned. - 127.
-The inclusion of a citizenship requirement in a general (domestic) definition should be avoided as not being in conformity with the object and purpose of minority protection.
-Such a restrictive element, which should also be avoided in a declaration, is likely to have discriminatory effects by excluding certain members of minority groups who might also wish to preserve their specific identity.
-For example, it is likely to give the wrong signal that noncitizens cannot be entitled to rights and facilities which exist for minorities: in reality, human rights are universal and most of the enhanced minority rights especially linguistic ones already available to a minority group should not be refused to certain individuals on the basis of their citizenship as such a differentiation would hardly be in compliance with the principles of equality and non-discrimination.
+The inclusion of a citizenship requirement in a general (domestic) definition is, formally speaking, not in violation of any legally binding international instrument.
+In the light of the latest developments witnessed in the implementation of the relevant international norms both within the UN and the European contexts, such an inclusion is, however, to be considered as should be avoided as not being in conformity with the object and purpose of minority protection.
+Such a restrictive element.
+This restrictive element which should preferably be avoided, also including in a formal declaration, [as it is at odds with the object and purpose of minority protection].
+In certain particular situations, a citizenship requirement is indeed likely to have discriminatory effects by excluding certain members of minority groups who might also wish to preserve their specific identity.
+For example, [unless relevant sectoral legislative provisions and corresponding administrative practice clearly protect non-citizens belonging to minority groups, a citizenship requirement is likely to give the wrong signal that non-citizens cannot be entitled to rights and facilities which exist for minorities: in reality, human rights are universal and most of the enhanced minority rights - especially linguistic ones - already available to a minority group should not be refused to certain individuals on the basis of their citizenship as such a differentiation would hardly be in compliance with the principles of equality and non-discrimination.